CEN4010-SP23-G16/cen4010-sp23-g16/README.md

 # Milestone 0 - Organization_Setup
 ### Our group created indivdual pages and a central page that links to each individual page.

+# Milestone 0 - Project Proposal and High-level description
+### Our group agreed on a project idea and completed our project proposal